Timothy R. Ashley, Ph.D.

 Central Wisconsin Site Coordinator and Adjunct Professor

 Very soon Dr. Timothy Ashley will have spent 30 years in theological education, both as a teacher of biblical studies and as an administrator.
 He was the founding Director of CBTS‐Wisconsin (the Milwaukee Centre) in 2005, and still serves in that position.
-He came to the position with experience, not only in theological education, but in local church ministry.
-He has over 15 years of pastoral experience in local American Baptist congregations.
+He came to the position with experience, not only in theological education, but in staging church ministry.
+He has over 15 years of pastoral experience in staging American Baptist congregations.
 He is also married to a theological educator, Reverend Maxine Ashley, who also currently serves CBTS in Wisconsin, and has been a teacher and administrator for over 25 years.

 He was born into an American Baptist minister’s family, the only son among five children.
 He grew up in a variety of places from Illinois to Wyoming, always within a family context of Christian nurture and ministry.
 Early in life he developed an interest in both teaching and ministry.